liamzety/Meme-Generator/README.md

 # Meme-Generator

-Multi-functions meme generator designed for mobile but responsive in nature.
+Multi-functions meme generator, NOT designed for mobile but responsive in nature.
 @Coding-academy.